 0.000

-It is important to note that the thresholds for each decile will be different for each new set of applicants.
+It is important to note that the thresholds for each decile will be different each year.
 Therefore, the UCAT score applied to your application may differ from the above table, but the difference is expected to be marginal.

 The band score for the Situational Judgment Test (SJT) component of UCAT will be used at the interview stage.